SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 **Warnings**

-*	The weighting modifications does not fully account for the number of points; so datasets with a larger number of points may have a larger statistical weight than expected.
+*	The weighting modifications do not fully account for the number of points; so datasets with a larger number of points may have a larger statistical weight than expected.

 * 	If the difference in weighting is large, then one dataset could be ignored to such a degree that it has little effect on the fit.
 This can lead to unexpected results.
-	It is not advised to use the weighting option on 2 datasets with difference in error sizes over 3 orders of magnitude.
+	It is not advised to use the weighting option on 2 datasets with a difference in error bounds over 3 orders of magnitude.

 **Technical details**